code-423n4/2022-09-quickswap/src/core/README.md

 # Algebra

 This directory contains the core smart contracts for the Algebra DEX.
-For higher level contracts, see the `periphery` directory.
+For higher level contracts.

 ## License